Eastern United States

-The Eastern United States, often abbreviated as simply the East, is a macroregion of the United States located to the east of the Mississippi River.
-It variably includes between 17 and 26 states and Washington, D.C., the national capital.
+The Eastern United States, often abbreviated as simply the American East or the East, is a macroregion of the United States located to the east of the Mississippi River.
+It includes 26 states and Washington, D.C., the national capital.

 As of 2011, the Eastern United States had an estimated population exceeding 179 million, representing the majority (over 58 percent) of the total U.S. population.

 The three most populous cities in the Eastern United States are New York City, Chicago, and Philadelphia.

 Northeastern United States

 According to the U.S. Census Bureau, the Northeastern United States comprises nine states, including (north to south): Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New Jersey, New York, and Pennsylvania.

 The present-day Northeast is significantly smaller than the Northeastern Woodlands cultural area.
 The pre-Columbian Northeast had three major areas: the Coastal area, Saint Lawrence Lowlands, and Great Lakes-Riverine zones.
 The Coastal area includes the Atlantic Provinces of Canada and the Atlantic seaboard of the United States south to North Carolina.
 The Saint Lawrence Lowlands area includes parts of Southern Ontario, upstate New York, much of the Saint Lawrence River area, and the Susquehanna Valley.
 The Great Lakes-Riverine area includes the remaining inland areas of the Northeast, which were home to Central Algonquian and Siouan speakers.
 The Great Lakes region is sometimes considered a distinct cultural area due to its large concentration of Native American tribes.